ampel360/Robbbo-T/docs/GP-AM/00/GP-AM-EDR-00-001-SDD-A.md

 The **GP-AM-EDR-00-001-SDD-A** is the foundational System Description Document (SDD) for the AMPEL360XWLRGA aircraft.
 This comprehensive technical document provides a complete system-level description of the entire aircraft, serving as the primary reference for understanding the aircraft's architecture, systems integration, and operational capabilities.

+For a detailed Table of Contents for all COAFI Parts (0-VI), refer to the [COAFI Index](../../COAFI/Index.md).

 ## Document Purpose

 This SDD serves multiple critical functions within the AMPEL360XWLRGA documentation framework: